This topic is intended for administrators and developers with administration access rights in Episerver.

-Rebuild Name for Web Addresses changes addresses in the address field.
-When a visitor views a page on a website based on Episerver CMS, a path to the page appears in the address field.
+Use the Rebuild Name for Web Addresses function to change addresses in the address field.
+When a visitor views a page on a website based on Episerver CMS, a path to the page is shown in the address field, as in the example below.
 The address reflects the page's place in the website structure.

-Some pages have no value in the field for names in web addresses, such as pages imported from other Episerver solutions.
+Some pages have no value in the field for names in web address, for example, pages imported from other Episerver solutions.
 The Rebuild Name for Web Addresses function lets you create all web addresses for the website at the same time.
-You also can overwrite all existing addresses with new ones.
+You can also overwrite all existing addresses with new ones.

 The Rebuild Name for Web Addresses function can affect links to the website.
-All internal links are updated automatically.
+All internal links are updated automatically, so you do not have to worry about these.
 However, if other websites link to a certain page, that link may be broken.
-The function also can affect visitors' browser favorites (bookmarks).
+The function can also affect visitors' browser favorites.

 - On the Config tab, select Rebuild Name for Web Addresses.

 - Select Rebuild all page names in web addresses (overwriting existing links).

 Use mirroring to duplicate content between websites.
 Episerver CMS can mirror selected parts or an entire website, and can run automatically or manually.
 This is useful if you wish to create sections in a test environment then publish all information at once to the public section.

 Mirroring jobs are executed at time intervals that you define, as described in Scheduled jobs.

 To enable mirroring, a mirroring application must be installed and running.
 The application handles data transfer between websites and is run separately to the Episerver CMS source and target sites.
 You can configure source and target websites to use separate mirroring applications.
 It is also possible to install and configure a single mirroring application.
 Refer to Episerver World for more information on how to configure and work with mirroring.